MrYsLab/pymata4/docs/concurrency.md

 * sonar_read

-When the application calls one of the polling methods, the *Command Thread* accesses the pin data, i2c data, or sonar data structures.
-It then retrieves the current value for the item.
+When the application calls one of the polling methods, the *Command Thread* accesses the pin data, i2c data, or sonar data structures and retrieves the current value of the requested item.

-The polling calls are reasonably quick in that the *Command Thread* reads and returns a value from one of the internal data structures.
-Only the *Command Thread* is involved in processing polling requests.
+The polling calls are reasonably quick in that the *Command Thread* reads and returns a value from one of the internal data structures and does not interact with the other threads.
+Because the data structures may be accessed by both the *Command Thread* and the *Reporter Thread* a threading lock is used to prevent data corruption.
+As a result, there is some slight overhead to obtain and release the lock.

 #### Report Request Method Calls